rust-lang/nomicon/src/lifetimes.md

 and elision of "obvious" things.

-One particularly interesting piece of sugar is that each `let` statement implicitly introduces a scope.
+One particularly interesting piece of sugar is that each `let` statement implicitly introduces a scope immediately after the stateme.
 For the most part, this doesn't really matter.
 However it does matter for variables that refer to each other.
 As a simple example, let's completely desugar this simple piece of Rust code:

 ```rust
 let x = 0;